DIT: Free Trade Agreements

 International Trade Member Rate: £150.00

-This course is aimed at individuals from businesses currently involved in imports and exports who want a better understanding of what a Free Trade Agreement is from a customs perspective, how they work, the benefits, the risks, and why even if we agree to a FTA DEAL with the EU, customs procedures will still change dramatically from the 1st January.
+Therefore, this course is aimed at individuals from businesses currently involved in the imports and exports of ‘goods’ who want a better understanding of what a Free Trade Agreement is, how they work, the benefits, and the risk and how good qualify under preferential rules of origin.
+This workshops will focus on the new Trade and Cooperation Agreement (TCA) between the UK and the EU.

 What will I learn?

-- A good understanding of what the ‘Deal’ with the EU will be if negotiated
+- A good understanding of what the ‘Deal’ with the EU is or will be

 - Understanding of what a Free Trade Agreement is